hamid-karimi/cat-app/README.md

 yarn run dev
 ```

-The application should now be available at `http://localhost:3000/`.
+The application should now be available on your localhost.

 ## Running the tests